Memphis Zoo: Late 1900s to present

 Three new exhibits opened in 1995.
 Animals of the Night is devoted to nocturnal animals, and reverses their hours from normal so visitors can see them at their most active.
 Once Upon A Farm was built to resemble an early 1900s farm.
 Primate Canyon features naturalistic, outdoor exhibit areas for a variety of monkeys and apes.

 Dragon's Lair was opened in 1998 for the zoo's three Komodo dragons, and includes outdoor and indoor areas, allowing them to stay warm during the cool winter months.
 A new animal hospital was also finished in 1998, with separate holding and quarantine wings built on opposite ends of the building.
 The sick wing separates sick or injured animals from others and allows for proper recovery time.
 The quarantine wing is used for newly acquired animals, which are quarantined for at least 30 days upon arrival at the zoo before being introduced to their new homes.
 On September 18, 1998, two plaques were dedicated in memory of musician Jeff Buckley in the Memphis Zoo's Sumatran tiger exhibit.
 His mother chose that location because of his great love of the Memphis Zoo and the tigers in particular.
 Jeff frequently visited the zoo, had plans to become a volunteer in 1997 and, according to his mother, never left the zoo without visiting the Butterflies: In Living Color exhibit, which also opened early in 1998.
 The exhibit was replaced by "Birds and Bees" in late May 2009.

-In April 2003, the Memphis Zoo became one of only four U.S. zoos to exhibit the giant panda.
-One male and one female giant panda ("Ya Ya" and "Le Le") share their 3 acre home with several other species native to China, in the first Memphis Zoo exhibit to be built as zoogeographical exhibit.
-The buildings, plant life and even the sounds of China are represented in this $16 million exhibit.
+In April 2003, the Memphis Zoo became one of only four U.S. zoos to exhibit the giant panda as a part of a 20-year loan.
+One male and one female panda, Le Le and Ya Ya, shared their 3 acre home with several other species native to China, in the first Memphis Zoo exhibit to be built as a zoogeographical exhibit.
+The buildings, plant life and the sounds of China are represented in this $16 million exhibit.
+In February 2023, Le Le died a few months before the pandas were set to be returned to China, leading to concerns about the treatment the pandas were receiving in the zoo.
+In May 2023, Ya Ya was successfully sent back to China after the end of the loan agreement.